Pte Alfred Leonard Parris (1889 – 1914)

 Fear God.

-At daybreak the following day, as the ship neared Le Havre, men on board French fishing-boats and trawlers were observed cheering at the sight of the new arrivals with Leonard and his comrades crowding on the decks to get a better view of this ‘new country’, and after disembarkation, the battalion marched through the streets to camp, which was about five miles away.
+At daybreak the following day, as the ship neared Le Havre, men on board French fishing boats and trawlers were observed cheering at the sight of the new arrivals, with Leonard and his comrades crowding on the decks to get a better view of this ‘new country’.
+After disembarkation, the battalion marched through the streets to camp about five miles away.
 Locals lined the route, throwing flowers and cheering “Vivent les Anglais,” “Vive I’Angleterre,” and “Eep-eep-ooray.”
 It was a hot day, and after an impromptu bath in the sea and a good night’s rest, the men were said to be refreshed, fit and in good spirits.
-During a battalion inspection, the following message from King George V was read out to the men:
+During a battalion inspection, the commanding officer read out the following message from King George V to the men:

 You are leaving home to fight for the safety and honour of my empire.
 Belgium, whose Country we are pledged to defend, has been attacked and France is about to be invaded by the same powerful foe.